aosabook/500lines/dagoba/dagoba.markdown

 #### Filter

 We've seen two simplistic ways of filtering, but sometimes we need more elaborate constraints.
-What if we want to find all of Thor's siblings whose weight in skippund is greater than their height in fathoms?
+What if we want to find all of Thor's siblings whose weight is greater than their height [^weight]?
 This query would give us our answer:

+[^weight]: With weight in skippund and height in fathoms, naturally.
+Depending on the density of Asgardian flesh this may return many results, or none at all.
+(Or just Volstagg, if we're allowing Shakespeare by way of Jack Kirby into our pantheon.)

 ```javascript
 g.v('Thor').out().in().unique()